CumulusNetworks/docs/content/cumulus-linux-50/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-Enhancements.md

 Cumulus Linux enables ARP and ND suppression by default on all VNIs to reduce ARP and ND packet flooding over VXLAN tunnels.

+This functionality needs L3 interfaces (SVIs) to be provisioned by the operator in order to work.

 {{%notice note%}}
 ARP and ND suppression only suppresses the flooding of known hosts.
 To disable all flooding refer to the {{<link title="#Disable BUM Flooding" text="Disable BUM Flooding" >}} section.
 {{%/notice%}}